-Looking for the ultimate D&D backstory generator?
+Looking for the ultimate DnD Backstory Generator?
 Maybe a D&D Character Backstory generator?
 Perhaps you’re specifically looking for a rogue backstory or other examples?
 We’ve got you covered.
-Check out LitRPG Adventures Workshop or continue reading below.
+Check out LitRPG Adventures Workshop where you can use a magic item generator and more or continue reading below.

 We’ve also got some great resources for creating a random character backstory for you D&D character as well as a bunch of other information and examples to help you come up with the best fantasy character OF ALL TIME.
 Hehe.
 Seriously, let’s get to the good stuff!